Bynaryman/wrapped_teras/README.md

 * HSSD (Half Speed Sink Down)
 It is a mechanism I developped to allow the output-stationnary systolic array to output intermediate and final results while still receiving data.
 This is important to me because my final setup to evaluate the arrays is with CAPI2, OpenCAPI ([capi_wiki](https://en.wikipedia.org/wiki/Coherent_Accelerator_Processor_Interface)), which povide duplex throughputs approaching 20GB/s.
 Without HSSD, therefore, without pipelining input and output operations, the 20GB/s would be significantly lowered.
-However, as the below code snippet shows, there is possibility to generate the array without HSSD, which creates global routes and big muxes.
+However, as the above code snippet shows, there is possibility to generate the array without HSSD, which creates global routes and big muxes.
 HSSD comes at the cost of N*M*2*size_accumulator Flip Flops.
 This is not a problem in the case of modern FPGAs as they contain ~2x FFs more than LUTs.
 This is a problem for ASIC as FFs are expensive (~30 transistors in sky130).